Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

 - You must earn more than £112 a week gross (before tax)

 - You must follow your employer’s rules for getting sick pay.
-This can include things such as obtaining a GP certificates.
+This can include things such as obtaining a GP certificate.
 You should check your contract to find out what your employer requires.

 - That you are not entitled to Statutory Sick Pay